felixbrucker/foxy-proxy/README.md

     ```
 - if your wallet is located on another machine you'll need to add `rpcallowip` lines for the ip or subnet as well
 - restart your wallet
+- add the rpc user/pass combo in to the wallet url in the proxy config like so: `http://someuser:somepass@localhost:8732`

 ## Config options